-Before admission for surgery you will be asked to attend a pre-admission clinic to ensure that you are fit and well for your surgery.
+Before admission for surgery, you will be asked to attend a pre-admission clinic to ensure that you are fit and well for your surgery.
 A nurse practitioner or a doctor will ask about your general health, past medical history and any medication that you are taking.
-Any necessary investigations will be organised, such as blood tests, electrocardiogram (ECG) and chest X-rays.
+Any necessary investigations will be organised, such as blood tests, ECG (heart trace) and chest X-rays.

-You will receive information about your admission, hospital stay, operation and pre and postoperative care.
+You will receive information about your admission, hospital stay, operation and pre and post-operative care.
 You will also be given the opportunity to ask any further questions that you may have.